xasdx/testr/README.md

 io(5, x => x > 0) // lambdas function as custom matchers
 io(5, [type.number, x => x % 2 === 0]) // multiple matchers can be supplied in an array
 ```

-Matchers:
+### Matchers:

-type - asserts the types of return values
+Matchers can be used in combination with the io module, their purpose is to help express assertions on test results.

+#### type

+Asserts that a return value has a specific type.

 ```javascript
 io(1, type.number) // asserts a number return value
 io(1, type.boolean) // asserts a boolean return value
 ```

+#### throws

-throws - asserts that a functionality throws an Error
+Asserts that a functionality throws an Error.

 ```javascript
 io(null, throws) // asserts a throwing functionality